RightToAskOrg/righttoask-docs/API.md

 If R1 is omitted, the entire history since inception until R2 is returned.
 If R2 is omitted, the current root hash is used.

 There is no need for a history proof because the client can compute this themselves.

+**Verify-crypto**

+Check all the decryption proofs, vote aggregations, etc.

 ## BB Data structures